Bethany Community Garden’s three goals are:

 - Provide access to fresh vegetables for adults and children

-- Use the Bethany Community Garden as a hands-on classroom for individuals in our neighborhood as well as the children in our Bethany Early Leaning Ministry Pre-K class, and
+- Use the Bethany Community Garden as a hands-on classroom for individuals in our neighborhood as well as the children in our Bethany Early Learning Ministry Pre-K class, and

 - Use Gardening to Bring Neighbors Together